praveer-kg/Causal-Inference-Football-Toy-Model/README.md

     dflinks = DF['Match Report']
     DF[['Touches']], DF[['xA']]=dflinks.apply(metrics)
 ```
-Once the revenues of the relevant are manually added in as well, all of the data is consolidated into the Data Frame 'Data' for ease of access and analysis.
+Once the revenues of the relevant teams are manually added in as well, all of the data is consolidated into the Data Frame 'Data' for ease of access and analysis:

 ```python
 rev = {'Almería':45.09,'Atlético Madrid':120.43,'Barcelona':155.1,'Celta Vigo':51.17,'Espanyol':51.24,'Getafe':53.38,'Mallorca':45.04,'Osasuna':49.65,'Rayo Vallecano':45.97,'Villareal':63.35}